 8. Guest Post Outreach

 There are not too many things more powerful than a guest post on a strong niche and/or location relevant website, especially if you can get an exact match anchor text back to your Google Maps landing page.
 Keep in mind though that this should generally be done after you have done basic foundational link building like citations, social profiles, video submissions, etc. Doing this if your site is brand new and currently has very few links to it may look somewhat unnatural to Google.
-Check out this done for you service.
+If you want to outsource this process, we recommend that you use this done for you service.

 Bonus Tip: You can use the guest post opportunity to write a high quality article and rank it nationally or locally for your selected keyword(s).
 Simply target the on-page well, and power up the guest posts by sending links and social signals to it.

 This can get you a boost, thus improving your Google Maps and organic search ranking.
 Essentially, Google stacks are a bunch of Google entities and other high authority properties interlinked and embed into a Google site.
 Check out the video below to learn more.
 If you would like to outsource this process, we recommend using this service to do it for you.